Wolverine971/9takes/src/blog/people/techies/Jeff-Bezos.md

 ---
-title: 'Jeff Bezos Enneagram Type 1'
+title: 'Jeff Bezos: Embodying the Vision of an Enneagram Type 1 Reformer'
-description: 'Dive deep into the personality traits of AI researcher Jeff Bezos as an Enneagram Type 1 - The Investigator.'
+description: "Explore how Jeff Bezos' relentless pursuit of excellence and commitment to principles reflect his Enneagram Type 1 personality, shaping his journey from a garage startup to a global empire."
 author: 'DJ Wayne'
 date: '2023-07-23'
 loc: 'https://9takes.com/personality-analysis/Jeff-Bezos'